-If after initializing the FD-211 controller, the red LED's do not flash on there is a problem.
+If, after initializing the FD-211 controller, the red LED's do not flash on, there is a problem.
 The cabling should be checked as well as the power supplies.

-- (5) Read the contents of the FD-211 command and status register, location 177170 (if standard assignment is used).
-This can be accomplished by using the ODT monitor which allows examination of memory.
+- (5) Read the contents of the FD-211 command and status register, location 777170 (if standard assignment is used).
 The contents of this location should be 4040 (octal).
-Examining the next location, 177172, should yield the number 204 or 244.
-An explanation of what these bits mean can be found in Chapter 3. - (6) If the above procedures work without any problem, the system should be ready for use.
+Examining the next location, 777172, should yield the number 204 or 244.
+An explanation of what these bits mean can be found in Section 3. - (6) If the above procedures work without any problem, the system should be ready for use.
 Diagnostics or an operating system may now be booted.
 For more details on bootstrapping a system, see Section 4.